teja332/SSG/README.md

 # SSG
- it is a template website for the SSG website
+creates a template website of SSG